awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       + **To add an IAM role \(for example, for [federated users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\):** Add the role details to the `mapRoles` section of the `ConfigMap`, under `data`\.
 Add this section if it does not already exist in the file\.
 Each entry supports the following parameters:
         + **rolearn**: The ARN of the IAM role to add\.
 This value can't include a path\.
 For example, you can't specify an ARN such as `arn:aws:iam::111122223333:role/my-team/developers/role-name`\.
 The ARN needs to be `arn:aws:iam::111122223333:role/role-name` instead\.
         + **username**: The user name within Kubernetes to map to the IAM role\.
         + **groups**: The group or list of Kubernetes groups to map the role to\.
 The group can be a default group, or a group specified in a `clusterrolebinding` or `rolebinding`\.
-For more information, see [Default Roles and Role Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.
+For more information, see [Default roles and role bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.
       + **To add an IAM user:** [IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) recommend that you grant permissions to roles instead of users\.
 Add the user details to the `mapUsers` section of the `ConfigMap`, under `data`\.
 Add this section if it does not already exist in the file\.
 Each entry supports the following parameters:
         + **userarn**: The ARN of the IAM user to add\.
         + **username**: The user name within Kubernetes to map to the IAM user\.
         + **groups**: The group, or list of Kubernetes groups to map the user to\.
 The group can be a default group, or a group specified in a `clusterrolebinding` or `rolebinding`\.
-For more information, see [Default Roles and Role Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.
+For more information, see [Default roles and role bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.

       For example, the following YAML block contains:
       + A `mapRoles` section that maps the IAM node instance to Kubernetes groups so that nodes can register themselves with the cluster and the `my-console-viewer-role` IAM role that is mapped to a Kubernetes group that can view all Kubernetes resources for all clusters\.
 For a list of the IAM and Kubernetes group permissions required for the `my-console-viewer-role` IAM role, see [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.